StevenClontz/clontz.org/pages/4_puzzles.md

 ![Swiper no swiping](/img/swiper-no-swiping.jpg)

-What word should appear under the question mark?
+What word should appear under the question mark? (from the 2016 JoCo Cruise) [Solution](https://github.com/StevenClontz/swiper-no-swiping/raw/master/puzzle-solution.pdf)
-[Solution](https://github.com/StevenClontz/swiper-no-swiping/raw/master/puzzle-solution.pdf)

 {::nomarkdown}